 Bill of materials and git-diff

 Last year, I was assigned to a dry-dock campaign, and tasked with developing structural remediation scopes in an FPSO.
-Early on in the process, I made a decision to keep the content of work scope (SOW) separate from its associated bill of materials (BOM) list, imagining that it would some day be handy to concatenate for all scopes easily.
+Early on in the process, I made a decision to keep work scope (SOW) content separate from its associated bill of materials (BOM), imagining it would be handy to concatenate some day.

 Using Typst, I was able to call the associated BOM as an immutable block of code within the SOW document like so: